nader1414518/voice-video-call-one-to-one-agora-flutter/README.md

 ## Getting Started

-The project is ready to run just clone the repo and run `flutter run`
+The project is ready to run just clone the repo and run `flutter run` in project root directory

+However, if you want to create it a step by step read this guide

+- First, Create a firebase project at [Firebase Console](https://console.firebase.google.com/)

 A few resources to get you started if this is your first Flutter project: